Fairfax, VA

 What makes Fairfax County fire inspections different from other jurisdictions?

-Fairfax County Fire and Rescue runs one of the most active commercial kitchen inspection programs in Virginia.
-They conduct both scheduled and unannounced inspections, cross-reference hood cleaning documentation with the Health Department, and can cite or close non-compliant kitchens on the spot.
-We ensure your documentation is always inspection-ready.
+Fairfax County Fire and Rescue Department (FCFRD) runs one of the most active commercial kitchen inspection programs in Virginia.
+They conduct both scheduled and unannounced inspections, cross-reference hood cleaning documentation with the Fairfax County Health Department, and can cite or close non-compliant kitchens on the spot.
+We ensure your documentation is always inspection-ready and formatted exactly the way FCFRD inspectors expect.

 Do you service George Mason University dining facilities?

 Yes.
-We provide institutional-grade hood cleaning and compliance documentation for university food service operations.
+We provide institutional-grade hood cleaning and compliance documentation for GMU food service operations — both campus dining halls and the University Drive restaurant cluster serving the Mason Square dining scene.
 Our reports include NFPA 96 references, timestamped photography, and the detailed service records that university risk management teams and food service contractors require.

 Can you service restaurants near Fair Oaks Mall and Fairfax Corner?

 Yes.
 Both are on our regular Fairfax service route.
-We combine Fair Oaks, Fairfax Corner, and Fairfax City cleanings in efficient overnight runs, keeping costs competitive for operators across the Fairfax market.
+We combine Fair Oaks Mall food court vendors, Fairfax Corner upscale dining (seafood, Italian, Asian fusion), and Fairfax City Main Street independents in efficient overnight runs, keeping costs competitive for operators across the entire Fairfax market.

 Does the Fairfax County Health Department check hood cleaning records?

 Yes.
-Fairfax County Health Department inspectors cross-check hood cleaning documentation during food establishment inspections.
+Fairfax County Health Department inspectors cross-check hood cleaning documentation during food establishment inspections at every routine visit.
 Having current NFPA 96 compliance certificates and stickers from a reputable provider like Qwick helps ensure smooth health inspections in addition to fire marshal visits.

 How often should my Fairfax restaurant schedule hood cleaning?